Skip navigation

 • How did students respond to aid offers?

-• If there has been a less organized aid policy or process in the past, where we might suggest a more organized approach?
+• If there has been a less organized aid policy or process in the past, where might we suggest a more structured approach?

 For our team of financial aid experts at EAB, this kind of analysis informs a logistic regression equation, which feeds into a live model we’ve perfected over 30 years of financial aid work.